helloworldpark/local-hough-line-cpp/README.md

   4. Extract edge using Canny Edge Detector

 All of the pre-processing can be done very easily by OpenCV.

+## Contributions

+Please do not hesitate to comment on my code, or give a pull request!
+By the way, the [license is here](LICENSE).

 ## External Dependencies Used